Commercial Law: Do you have a loan from your company?

 As of 1 July 2019, all unpaid present entitlements will need to be paid to the company or put on complying loan terms in accordance with the 10 year loan model.
 This will need to occur before the company’s lodgement day to prevent it being deemed to be a dividend.

 The new model seeks to simplify the operation of Division 7A.
-If you have any questions or concerns about Division 7A loans, please contact Lynn & Brown Lawyers for expert advice.
+If you have any questions or concerns about Division 7A loans, please contact Lynn & Brown Lawyers for expert legal advice.

 About the authors: